k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 ### **Node Allocation to a Job**

 When running multiple Fabric nodes, Jobs can be allocated to different nodes.
 Once a new Job is automatically or manually started, each node within the Fabric Cluster will compete to execute it.
-The Cassandra Optimistic Locking process ensures an agreement is reached between all nodes and that each Job is executed only once by the best candidate node at any given time.
-Each Fabric node checks in the k2_jobs table whether a new Job has been deployed and whether it has already been allocated to a node by the Cassandra LiteWeight Transactions process or assigned to a specific node by way of [affinity](/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md).
+The Fabric internal mechanism ensures an agreement is reached between all nodes and that each Job is executed only once by the best candidate node at any given time.
+Each Fabric node checks in the k2_jobs table whether a new Job has been deployed and whether it has already been allocated to a node by the internal transactions process or assigned to a specific node by way of [affinity](/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md).

 The following image illustrates two different examples: